python-ldap/python-ldap/Doc/reference/ldap.rst

 .. py:exception:: COMPARE_FALSE

    A compare operation returned false.
-   (This exception should only be seen asynchronous operations, because :py:meth:`~LDAPObject.compare_s()` returns a boolean result.)
+   (This exception should only be seen in asynchronous operations, because :py:meth:`~LDAPObject.compare_s()` returns a boolean result.)

 .. py:exception:: COMPARE_TRUE

    A compare operation returned true.
-   (This exception should only be seen asynchronous operations, because :py:meth:`~LDAPObject.compare_s()` returns a boolean result.)
+   (This exception should only be seen in asynchronous operations, because :py:meth:`~LDAPObject.compare_s()` returns a boolean result.)

 .. py:exception:: CONFIDENTIALITY_REQUIRED